tjsiv/tjsiv.github.io/README.md

 ## Game Completion Indicators
 - **Winning:** When all the power pellets are collected, the player is notified that they have won the game.
 - **Losing:** If the player collides with a ghost three times, they are notified that they have lost the game.

-These descriptions provide a basic understanding of the game's logic and mechanics, helping players navigate through the game and understand the conditions for winning and losing.
+- upon completion the playter can press the restart buttom and play the game again.

+## Post-MVP plans
+.
+Add more levels
+.Improve map changing mechanic
+.include more items and sounds for the characters
+. update graphic assets